Gardenhouse

 That’s it!
 Now let’s start the build:

-root#./gardenhouse build simple_desktop
+root#./florist build -O ./garden simple_desktop

 Installing the image